This 2 bedroom 1 bathroom house is now for sale at $199K! Check out the NEW photos!

-The St. John house is our first project in San Antonio.
-It is a joint venture with Andress & Three, LLC—the same folks we worked with on the Ash House in Temple.
+The St. John house was our first project in San Antonio.
+It started out as a joint venture with Andress & Three, LLC—the same folks we worked with on the Ash House in Temple.
 This was a really sad house.
 From what I have learned, I’m glad I don’t know all of the details.
 But our job is to make it a happy home for somebody again.

 We cleared away several trees that were oppressing the curb appeal of the house and encroaching on its structure.
 That brought in a ton of additional light, cheering the visage and eliminating threats to the house’s stability.